well-known-components/pg-component/README.md

 pg.query<TableType>(SQL`SELECT * FROM table WHERE id = ${id}`) // this results in ['SELECT * FROM table WHERE id = $1', id]
 ```

-suppliying a `durationQueryNameLabel` will trigger a metrics increment with that name.
+if `metrics` component has been provided, suppliying a `durationQueryNameLabel` will trigger a metrics increment with that name.

 **Streaming a query**